 Effective January 1, 2008 the Company acquired additional partnership units in its Ontario joint venture for approximately \$140.9 in cash (net of cash acquired), bringing the Company's percentage interest owned up to 85.6%.
 Concurrent with this acquisition, the terms of the joint venture's partnership agreement were amended.
 Based upon the amended terms of this agreement, the Company began including the consolidated operating results, financial position and cash flows of the Ontario joint venture in the Company's consolidated financial statements on January 1, 2008.
 The amended joint venture's partnership agreement also enables the holders of the minority interest to put the remaining partnership units to the Company in defined future periods, at an initial amount equal to the consideration paid by the Company in 2008, and subject to adjustment based on market value formulas contained in the agreement.
-The contractual value of the put, in excess of the current minority interest of \$23.8, totals \$123.0 at June 30, 2008.
-This amount has been recorded as additional minority interest liability and as a reduction to additional paid-in capital in the accompanying consolidated financial statements.
+The initial difference of \$123.0 between the value of the put and the underlying minority interest was recorded as additional minority interest liability and as a reduction to additional paid-in capital in the condensed consolidated financial statements.
+The contractual value of the put, in excess of the current minority interest of \$22.4, totals \$118.4 at September 30, 2008.